-Friday, February 3.
-Today's lecture was devoted to the proof of the following very important theorem.
+Friday, February 2.
+After showing that the set A_n of even permutations forms a normal subgroup of index two in S_n , the rest of today's lecture was devoted to the proof of the following very important theorem.

-Theorem. $A_n$ is a simple group for $n \geq 5$ .
-In other words, there are no proper normal subgroups of $A_n$ , for $n \geq 5$ .
+Theorem.
+The alternating group A_n is a simple group for $n \geq 5$.
+In other words, there are no proper normal subgroups of A_n , for $n \geq 5$.